 Somehow I'd not heard of this mod until the other day, but I'm glad that I did in the end.
 Armada 3 is an unofficial sequel to, yes ST: Armada 2, and is a mod of the space RTS Sins Of A Solar Empire: Rebellion.
 Having watched a few 'lets play' videos on YouTube I jumped straight in, and its clear the the makers have done a sterling job, you can feel the passion for the franchise pouring through the screen.

 All the ship classes are faithful to franchise, even down to the space stations and they've even included some 'hero ships' (Voyager, 1701-E, and the Defiant), each with the right captain, and some great voice over clips to go with them.
 Everything oozes polish and the games feels in no way like a mod, it may as well be a standalone Trek game.
-The adherence to established 'trek' design is all the more refreshing given the ST:O seems to to fairly cavalier with the ship designs, and if I'm honest I don't like what Perfect World have done for the most part, it just doesn't 'look' trek enough.
+The adherence to established 'trek' design is all the more refreshing given how cavalier ST:O seems to of been with the ship and set designs, and if I'm honest I don't like what Perfect World have done for the most part, it just doesn't 'look' trek enough.
 I did spot that the mod team have lifted a few graphics (mainly in the research tree) from ST:O but it makes no odds, everything looks great.

 You can choose to play Armada 3 as either the Federation, Romulans, Klingons, or Borg, each with their own distinct play styles and units.
 I've only played as the federation so far and I encountered no balancing issues in the few matches that I've played.